03 June 2026

 GP Link Chair, Dr Kenneth McCroary, has initiated a series of meetings with clinical, political and/or GP focused individuals or organisations to discuss issues facing GPs working in our region and talk about local solutions.

-Dr McCroary speaks with:
+For GP Link Lunches, Dr McCroary speaks with:

 Dr Hamshi Singh and Dr Ranessa Sebastian about engagement and succession for GPs in our region.
 Both GPs are new members of the SWSPHN Clinical Council and shared their thoughts on leadership and advocacy.